saurabhaloneai/image-cap/README.md

 >
 > ... wanted to understand more about cnn, lstm and attention.
 >
-> ... this is why i decided to build image-captioning genrator
+> ... this is why i decided to build image-captioning model.
 >
 > ... image -> image-cap-model -> caption.
 >